santoshreddypatil/Room-App/README.md

 # Room-App
-This room app was developed in AngularJS 6 version Required Angularjs material API's have to import
+This room app was developed in AngularJS 6 version.

+Required Angularjs material API's have to import.